TanviLokhande06/Guessing-Game/README.md

 # Guessing-Game
-Very simple guessing game in which you have to guess the max number.
+Very simple guessing game in which you have to guess the maximum number.